 With the average Australian driving 15,530km per year according to the Australian Bureau of Statistics, that sees the annual fuel cost of the i30 come to $1633.75, or $4901.26 over three years.

 Drive the electric Ioniq the same distance on SA energy and those numbers are $719.04 and $2157.12 respectively, but do so on Victorian energy and it’s a scant $444.16 annually, and $1332.47 for three years.

 READ MORE: The cheapest ways to charge your EV

 But putting petrol or electrons in your car isn’t the only thing you need to do to stay on the road – there’s maintenance to factor in as well.

-The silver lining is this – as the cost of EVs come down, the economics of ownership tips further in their favour.
+The silver lining is this – as the cost of EVs come down (and they are), the economics of ownership tips further in their favour.
 Are we at the tipping point where EVs are more financially feasible than combustion-powered cars yet?
-No, but it’s likely not as far away as you’d think.
+No, but as the numbers show it’s not as far away as you’d think.